convidev-tud/emf-graph-gen/README.md

 The graph generator is a Kotlin JVM application based on a Gradle build setup.
 The sources are located under ``graph-gentool/``.
 The project is compilable and usable as executable JAR.

-However, the most simple way to run the application is by using the gradle run command directly.
-We explain this in the next section.
+The most simple way to run the application is by using the gradle run command directly as explained in the following section.

 ### Gradle Setup